JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 ---
 We [blogged last year](http://35percent.org/2019-08-05-elephant-park-final-phase-affordable-housing/) about the final phase of the Heygate regeneration, which is set to see an increase in the overall number of homes and a decrease in the number of affordable.

-The application is now set to be approved by the Council's planning committee on [Monday 24th February](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=6403&Ver=4).
+Lendlease's application for 424 new homes of which just 15 social rent is now set to be approved by the Council's planning committee on [Monday 24th February](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=6403&Ver=4).

-We [argued](http://35percent.org/2019-08-05-elephant-park-final-phase-affordable-housing/) that the original outline consent had envisaged both a viability review and the seeking of grant funding.
+We [argued](http://35percent.org/2019-08-05-elephant-park-final-phase-affordable-housing/) that the original outline consent had envisaged both a viability review and the seeking of grant funding throughout the phased regeneration.

 Monday's [planning committee report](https://planning.southwark.gov.uk/online-applications/files/2B05D1FEBF0308C39F18968F194D473F/pdf/19_AP_1166--843567.pdf) said that despite being envisaged by the [outline consent's planning committee report](http://moderngov.southwark.gov.uk/documents/s34476/Report.pdf) neither had been included as an obligation in the section 106 agreement.